Phase boundaries in algebraic conformal QFT: Phase boundaries

 The $A$-$B$-bimodules for a given pair $A$, $B$ form again a category, i.e., one can define intertwiners $\in\Hom(\mm_1,\mm_2)$, with which equivalence, inclusion, and direct sums of bimodules can be defined. $A$-$B$-bimodules can be tensored with $B$-$C$-bimodules giving rise to $A$-$C$-bimodules $\mm_{AB}\otimes_B\mm_{BC}$.
-One arrives at a (non-strict) bicategory whose 1-objects are the Q-systems, the 1-morphisms = 2-objects are the bimodules, and the 2-morphisms are the bimodule intertwiners.
-In fact, up to unitary equivalence, the notions of inclusion, direct sum, and tensor product of bimodules coincide with the corresponding notions of inclusion, direct sum, and composition in the (strict) 2-category of homomorphisms as in Sect.\ \ref{s:Q-ext}.
+One arrives at a (non-strict) 2- category whose objects are the Q-systems, the 1-morphisms are the bimodules, and the 2-morphisms are the bimodule intertwiners.
+In fact, up to unitary equivalence, the notions of inclusion, direct sum, and tensor product of bimodules coincide with the corresponding notions of inclusion, direct sum, and composition in the (strict) 2-category of homomorphisms as in \sref{s:Q-ext}.

 We now assume that $\C$ is braided, as is the case for $\C=\DHR(\A)$.
 With an $A$-$B$-bimodule $\mm=(\beta,m)$, one can associate an intertwiner $D_{\mm}\in\Hom(\theta^B,\theta^A)$ as follows.
 With $m\in\Hom(\beta,\theta^A\beta\theta^B)$, one has $\eps_{\theta^A,\beta} \theta^A\beta(r^{B*})m \in\Hom(\beta\theta^B,\beta\theta^A)$.
 Then the inertwiners \be D_{\mm}:=r_\beta^*\ol\beta \big(\eps_{\theta^A,\beta}\theta^A\beta(r^{B*})m\big)r_\beta \in \Hom(\theta^B,\theta^A) \ee with $r_\beta\in\Hom(\id,\ol\beta\beta)$ (part of) a standard solution to the conjugacy relations for $\beta,\ol\beta$, do not depend on the standard solution, and depend on $\mm$ only through its equivalence class as a bimodule.
 Moreover, these operators form a ``representation'' of the tensor category of bimodules in the sense that one has $D_{\mm}^* = D_{\ol{\mm}}$ and \be D_{\mm_{AB}}D_{\mm_{BC}}=d_B\cdot D_{\mm_{AB}\otimes_B\mm_{BC}} = d_B\cdot \sum_{\mm_{AC}}\dim\Hom(\mm_{AC},\mm_{AB}\otimes_B\mm_{BC})\cdot D_{\mm_{AC}} \ee where the sum extends over the equivalence classes of irreducible $A$-$C$-bimodules.